EsauCervantes/risk-modeling/README.md

 downstream task.
 On this dataset, the augmented model performs close to raw XGBoost.

+The **MLOps** layer provides simple command-line checks, configuration-driven training and reproducible evaluation outputs, so the workflow can be rerun consistently from a clean checkout.

 ![Credit risk model comparison: PR-AUC, calibration and default capture](results/model_comparison_summary.png)

 ### What this demonstrates